IgniteUI/igniteui-xplat-docs/doc/en/components/grids/_shared/row-adding.md

 The add row UI has the same behavior as the row editing one as they are designed to provide a consistent editing experience to end users.
 Please, refer to the [{ComponentTitle} Row Editing](row-editing.md) topic for more information.

-After a new row is added through the row adding UI, its position and/or visibility is determined by the sorting, filtering and grouping state of the `{ComponentTitle}`.
-In a `{ComponentTitle}` that does not have any of these states applied, it appears as the last record.
-A snackbar is briefly displayed containing a button the end user may use to scroll the `{ComponentTitle}` to its position if it is not in view.
+After a new row is added through the row adding UI, its position and/or visibility is determined by the sorting, filtering and grouping state of the `{ComponentName}`.
+In a `{ComponentName}` that does not have any of these states applied, it appears as the last record.
+A snackbar is briefly displayed containing a button the end user may use to scroll the `{ComponentName}` to its position if it is not in view.

 ## Keyboard Navigation